The Early Years

 In 2008, global industry suffered a heavy blow, in every part of the world and in each sector, but we were able to ride out the storm and grow as well..
 Research for new solutions continued and in 2010 we launched Agricube, the innovative range of specialised tractors for vineyards and orchards.
 This represented a significant change for those working in the farming world.
 The design of the machine was also transformed, taking on new shapes and colours, from the historic red to a more modern grey.

 Our tractors are the best answer for today's fruit and vine cultivation.
-Apart from the Carraro line, we also produce tractors for the leading names of the sector, like John Deere, Massey Ferguson, Claas and Valtra.
-Thanks to our well-established expertise in the design and production of complete vehicles, we can offer a vast gamut of engineering services as well.Explore
+Apart from the Carraro line, we also produce tractors for the leading names of the sector, like John Deere, Massey Ferguson, Class, Valtra and Antonio Carraro.
+Thanks to our well-established expertise in the design and production of complete vehicles, we can offer a vast range of engineering services as well.Explore

 In a global context still evolving, in November 2011 we decided to involve all our employees, over 4,000 people, in the Carraro Values programme.
 It is essential to have well-incorporated and well-shared common principles.
 This means moving beyond the oral tradition, where the corporate culture was handed down by osmosis.
 We were able to reach a new awareness, one that can be shared at all levels and at all latitudes.
 It is a path that continues in everyday life, in the conduct of our people.
 Aware that "We are Carraro”.